makeplus/makes/ReadMe.md

 Makes automatically installs all dependencies locally inside the current working directory.
+Those dependencies include this repo itself, which is cloned the first time you run `make` on a Makefile using Makes.

 It works on Linux or MacOS (Intel and ARM) without worrying about specifics.